top of page

 Unfortunately, cracks in the new global governance system appear almost immediately.
 The five permanent members of the UN Security Council – US, UK, France, China, and Russia – use their veto powers to serve their own interests, even to the point of blocking UN resolutions with very large majorities.
 Americans and Europeans also exploit their control of the World Bank and the International Monetary Fund to pursue political objectives in the developing world.

-The main reason why the United Nations and the other global governance instituions get side-lined is that they are ill-suited to solve the new type of conflict that emerges after 1945, namely a Cold War.
-Even before the fighting of World War II has stopped, the Superpowers of Russia and the United States are already pursuing radically different competing models of economic and political development.
+The main reason why the United Nations and the other global governance institutions get side-lined is that they are ill-suited to solve the new type of conflict that emerges after 1945, namely the Cold War.
+Even before the fighting of World War II has stopped, the Superpowers of Russia and the United States pursue radically different and competing models of economic and political development.
 After Hiroshima and Nagasaki, the Superpowers embark on an arms race, which sees each side build ever larger and more costly arsenals of nuclear weapons, which they point at each other.
-Throughout the rest of the Cold War, the threat of nuclear Armageddon looms over the world. Â
+Throughout the Cold War, the threat of nuclear Armageddon looms over the world.

 Children conscripted to fight hot wars in the Cold War (Source: here)

 Things are no better within the Eastern Block.
 The Soviet Union crushes all dissent and installs puppet governments.
 The Soviet economic system initially delivers improvements in living standards following the devastation of World War II, but soon proves deeply flawed.
-Command economies are unable to produce sufficient surpluses to keep up with arms race against the West.
+Command economies also prove unable to produce sufficient surpluses to keep up with arms race against the West.
 In 1989, the Soviet Block begins to disintegrate.
 By 1991, the Russian economy itself collapses, ending the Russian Communist Party’s monopoly on political power.

 Erich Honecker and Leonid Brezhnev were very fond of each other (Source: here)